 Create your form make sure to capture lead information like first and last name as well as email.
 Map these fields to the appropriate spaces using the "Mapping" dropdown.
 You'll also want to utilize "field id" for each of your questions.

 You'll use this field id to trigger a decision automation.
 Depending on the answer to this question or a group of questions, you can create an automation to direct appropriately.
 For example, if you ask for what their approximate budget is, you'll be able to create an automation that sends a meeting scheduler to continue the process if they fall within the range that you accept clients.
 If they fall outside of that range, you can trigger an automatic email response instead.

 Click settings and add submissions to a stage in your pipeline.
 We designed the default stage "Inquiry" for this purpose, but you can update these settings to match your personal pipeline stages.

 Click share and embed on your website or add your link to your social channels or email signature.
 When a submission comes in, it will enter into your pipeline in the stage you chose.
 You'll be able to see all of the form answers linked to their opportunity in pipeline.

-To create an automation, click workspace settings > workflow automations then the blue + and enter the name of your workflow for easy reference later.
+To create an automation, click workspace settings > workflow automations then the + and enter the name of your workflow for easy reference later.
 Your entry event will be "Opportunity enters stage" and you'll choose the pipeline stage that your form submissions are sent to.